colts70/The-Sematic-Stack/README.md

 Agents SHOULD treat this as a discovery hint only and MUST verify the referenced resource directly over HTTPS.
 Absence of the header MUST NOT be interpreted as absence of HESS/DFH support.

- HESS requires a domain you control to serve as the authoritative semantic root.
+ HESS requires a main website you control to serve as the authoritative semantic root.
 The stack at https://<yourdomain>/.well-known/stack is the domain-owner-declared source of semantic intent and provenance for that domain (not a truth oracle).
 Downstream systems may accept, reject, or weight declarations using their own trust, safety, and policy models.

 Your main website domain is the authoritative semantic root because you control it.
 HESS binds meaning to the same surface you own https://<yourdomain>/.well-known/stack